Beginning on New Year’s Day 2019, updates to New York State’s Paid Family Leave Program will take effect. Here’s what you need to know.

-Every year, the State of New York will set the rate for Paid Family Leave, and for 2018 it’s set at 0.126% of your salary, capped at the annualized New York State’s Average Weekly Wage, which comes out to a maximum contribution of $85.56 per year.
+Every year, the State of New York will set the rate for Paid Family Leave, and for 2019 it’s set at 0.153% of your weekly salary, capped at the annualized New York State’s Average Weekly Wage.

 Calculate your weekly payroll deduction here.

 - When possible, employees are to give employers 30 days advance notice that they intend to take paid family leave.

 - Employers must either present a claim form to the employee, which will go to the insurance company, or give the employee information on how to obtain a claim form from the insurer or New York’s Paid Family Leave website.

 - Employee obtains supporting documentation for leave *Birth certificate, military deployment certification etc.

 - Employee submits claim form and supporting documentation to insurance carrier or as directed by employer.
 Insurance carrier must pay or deny claim within 18 days of receipt of the completed claim.